Back

 The client had a product manager who helped him create a detailed project roadmap, which he shared with us.
 That way we knew about the client’s future plans on making the product public and offering other companies to place their courses on the platform.

 It was crucial to choose the right technology stack.
 Of course, we could use our good old React.
 People online say that search engine bots (Google, Yandex, etc.) can index apps written in React but one of the past projects showed us that it’s not true.
 That’s why we decided to choose Next.js for the frontend.
-Usually, we don’t use it for corporative projects (internal, closed for the general public).
-But since the project would soon become public, Next.js was a great choice.
+Usually, we don’t use it for corporate projects (internal, closed for the general public).
+However, since the project would soon become public, Next.js was a great choice.

 See also An app for COVID-19 second wave: how we built a competitor to Headspace in 5 months

-Unexpected pause and telephone games
+Unexpected pauses and telephone games

 Staff troubles were haunting us from the very beginning.
 The designer who started working on wireframes took a vacation and couldn’t provide all the design requirements to the new designer.
 As a result, the finished concept was in green colors.